TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 python3 loop_chrom_status.py  EUPgeneOBI.txt octbi.bed eupsc_50k+100k.tsv.genes_rm_dups
   ```

-> **Note:** that the ortholog file must have species 1 in column 1 and species 2 in column 2 where species 1 is the species with the loops you're checking and species 2 is the species you're checking species chromosome status in.
+> **Note:** The ortholog file must have species 1 in column 1 and species 2 in column 2 where species 1 is the species with the loops you're checking and species 2 is the species you're checking species chromosome status in.

 ### Barplot of loop anchor genes on different chromosomes in other coleoid species